orstavik/JoiEvents/docs/1e_nativeEventCascades/5_WhatIs_focus-events.md

       setTimeout(() => this.dispatchEvent(new FocusEvent("my-focusin", {composed: true, bubbles: true})));
     };

-    //2b. add setter and getter for myActiveElement to mirror the behavior of activeElement Object.defineProperty(HTMLDocument.prototype, "myActiveElement", {
+    Object.defineProperty(HTMLDocument.prototype, "myActiveElement", {
       get: function () {
         return this._myActiveElement || this.body;